yktoo/yktoo.com/content/blog/0222/index.en.md

 A very convenient feature of Dutch bike traffic-lights is automatic activation at approaching bikes by a sensor fitted under the road surface.
 The same principle is also used for cars.

-The town has an extensive network of "bike streets" (//fietsstraat//).
+The town has an extensive network of "bike streets" ({{< fl "fietsstraat" >}}).
 This sign is reminding drivers that cars are "guests" here.
 Which means they're allowed but should be polite and respectful to cyclists:
 ![](img:3.bp.blogspot.com/-ctOKhlUGF5Q/VAwoIOb52hI/AAAAAAAAfao/P1Jta_mEgVs/s1600/dsc06649.picasaweb.jpg:a)

 This sign denotes a detour route in the case of a closed road: